Benign Prostatic Hyperplasia (BPH)

 A man who has BPH may also have undetected prostate cancer at the same time or may develop it in the future.
 Therefore, the National Cancer Institute and the American Cancer Society recommend that all men over 50 consult their doctors about having a digital rectal and PSA examination once a year.

 If your doctor suspects cancer, you may need a prostate biopsy, in which tissue samples are removed to determine if abnormal cells are present.
-El Camino Hospital is the first and only South Bay hospital to offer Artemis™ 3D Imaging and Navigation for exceptionally precise imagery, which we use to diagnose and perform biopsies.
+El Camino Hospital is one of the first South Bay hospitals to offer Artemis™ 3D Imaging and Navigation for exceptionally precise imagery, which we use to diagnose and perform biopsies.

 Research has shown that in some mild cases, symptoms of BPH may clear up without treatment.
 But eventually, BPH symptoms may demand your doctor’s attention.